process-engine/consumer_api_meta/samples/01_internal_process_engine/README.md

 # Access internal ProcessEngine with Consumer API

-This sample demonstrates on how to use the `ConsumerApiClientService` to access a ProcessEngine, which is contained directly within the application.
+This sample demonstrates how to use the `ConsumerApiClientService` to access a ProcessEngine, which is contained directly within the application.

 ![Architecture with integrated ProcessEngine](../images/consumer_api_internal.png)

 Note that this example relies completely on ioc, as this is one of the main architectural principles used to develop the ProcessEngine.

+That is also the reason why there won't be a sample for using an internal process engine without using ioc, as this is would be completely impractical.

 ## Requirements